HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 ```

 With this you have successfully enabled SSL for Apache Nifi on your HDF cluster and logged in as `CN=hadoopadmin, OU=LAB.HORTONWORKS.NET`

+#### Troubleshooting Nifi access

+If instead of getting logged in to NiFi webUI, you are being shown a login page and prompted for a username and password, it could mean you are entering the wrong hostname into the browser or the hostname you provided while running the tls-toolkit is not resolvable from your laptop:
+- 1. make sure you enter the same hostname into your browser as was passed into tls-toolkit (e.g the output of `hostname -f`)
+- 2. if that hostname is not resolvable from your laptop, create an entry in your local laptop's host file to point to that hostname

 ## Setup Identity mappings